-- Contact Information: Fill in all required areas (those with a red asterisk) - Project Information: Write a project summary, funding amount requested - Programmatic Information: Select as you would on the SAVE Template Application - Problem Statement & Analysis: Analyze the crash data on the template for your county, statement of stop arm violation problem in the applicant jurisdiction. - Goals, Objectives, & Outcomes: (feel free to copy & paste from your SAVE template application) - o Provide the program's goal: Simply describe your goal and what your traffic safety efforts will basically accomplish. - Provide objectives that measure progress toward achieving the goal: This is where you will talk about your 2%, 4%, or 6% improvements and why - Provide at least 1 outcome for each state objective: This is where you detail the activities performed to address the problem and achieve the selected outcomes (last paragraph on the template). - Program Description: Answer all 6 questions thoroughly - Evidence Based/Best Practices: Traffic safety programs are evidence-based.
+- " Contact Information: Fill in all required areas (those with a red asterisk). - " Project Information: Write a project summary, funding amount requested. - " Programmatic Information: Select as you would on the SAVE Template Application. - " Problem Statement & Analysis: Analyze the crash data on the template for your county. - " Goals, Objectives, & Outcomes: (feel free to copy & paste from your SAVE template application). - Provide the program's goal: Simply describe your goal and what your traffic safety efforts will basically accomplish. - Provide objectives that measure progress toward achieving the goal: This is where you will talk about your 2%, 4%, or 6% improvements and why. - Provide at least 1 outcome for each state objective: This is where you detail the activities performed to address the problem and achieve the selected outcomes (last paragraph on the template).

+- " Program Description: Answer all 6 questions thoroughly. - " Evidence Based/Best Practices: Traffic safety programs are evidence-based.
 You may talk about NHTSA's countermeasures that work for example (you may see the basic of this on the SAVE Template under "Performance Measures."